 Roll out the clay for the main body of the piece and cut a slit slightly longer than the "pavé" strip.
 Brush some slip or paste over the coil and lay the clay slab on top, carefully opening the slit just enough for the row of stones to show through.
 Press the seam gently and smooth the edges with a damp brush and some paste or slip.
 When dry, turn over and apply a generous layer of paste or slip to the back of the seams.
 Special thanks to renowned jewelry artist Angela B. Crispin for sharing this technique with me.

-Do You Prefer to Set Gemstones in Metal Clay Before or After Firing?
+Do You Prefer to Set Fireable Gems Before or After Firing Your Metal Clay Pieces?